Medvedev91/timeto.me/README.md

 It is a pragmatic guide.
 I mean, it is NOT just a list of features, but my real day-to-day experience.

 I will start with the most important things: timer, repeating tasks and checklists.
-That is 90% I use.
-Then tasks, calendar, goals, shortcuts, etc.
+That is 90% I use, then tasks, calendar, goals, shortcuts, etc.

 Enjoy!